Meyaal/tea-house/README.md

 - As a user I want a blog page so that I can view blog posts.
 - As a user I want a contact page so that I can send a message to the admin.
 - As a user I want a navigation bar so that I can nav the website.
-- As a user I want an FAQ's page so that I can find out more info.
 - As a user I have access to a privacy policy so that I can know my rights.
 - As a user I can view a social media page so that I can share the site.
 - As a user I have a landing page so that I can land at the site homepage.